 The mark “I” (Incomplete) is intended for a student who has not completed the requirements of a course before the end of the quarter but who has made satisfactory arrangements with the instructor to complete the remaining work, completed the majority of the requirements of the course with work that is of a passing quality, and participated actively in the course.
 The student must submit the request for an Incomplete to the instructor before the end of the course.
 Approval to complete work late is at the discretion of the instructor and/or according to departmental policy.

 Incompletes must be finished within a period of time agreed upon between student and instructor.
 In the absence of a specified due date, the work must be completed within one year.
 In the interim, an I will appear in place of a grade.
 When the course is completed, the I notation will remain on the academic record alongside the student’s final grade, indicating that the work was completed outside the course’s standard timeframe.
+The I notation does not effect the final grade or impact GPA; however, they will count against the completion rate needed to maintain good academic standing (see Academic Probation).
 Students with compelling reasons for the Incomplete may petition the Dean of Students in the College to remove the I from the transcript.

 If the course work has not been completed within the specified time period and an extension has not been granted, the student will receive a W unless the instructor indicates a specific grade on the Incomplete Form.